Statuses in Latin with translation. Quotes in Latin with translation

 54. Felix criminĭbus nullus erit diu.

-No one will be happy with crimes for long.
+No one will be happy with crime for long.

 55. Felix, qui nihil debet.